Cherenkov Radiation Credit: Wikipedia

 This began as a simple question, but it has intrigued enough people that I decided to feature it as an article and expand it so we can have some fun.

 You and I will work through to get an answer, but be warned — There will never be a definitive, conclusive, absolute, precise or final answer to this question.
-There simply is no accurate calculation or mathematical proof or method of counting – nor will one ever conceivably exist — for either counting stars or sand grains.

 Its even worse than that — we can’t even get approximate numbers with much confidence.